ayushpratapsingh1/Potato-Disease-Classifier/README.md

     ```bash
     jupyter notebook
     ```
-2. Open `PlantDiseaseClassifier.ipynb` and follow the instructions to train the model on your dataset.
+2. Open `PotatoDiseaseClassifier.ipynb` and follow the instructions to train the model on your dataset.

 ### Running the Model